 The only way to get a clear view over the fence was to climb up one of the huge mounds of trash which completely surrounds this once-sacred site.
 As we hung around atop the garbage heap, I showed them some pictures of the obelisk, originally from this same location, that now stands in New York City’s Central Park.

-They were also surprised to learn that other obelisks from Heliopolis now stand in London, Istanbul, Paris and Rome.
-Only then did it dawn on my driver what a significant site this once was, and why a foreigner would ever want to come all the way out here!
+They were also surprised to learn that other obelisks from Heliopolis now stand throughout Italy and England.
+Only then did it dawn on my driver what a significant site this once was, and why a foreigner would ever want to come all the way out to such a place!

 Over time, I hope to go and visit all of the Heliopolis obelisks standing throughout Europe.
 And then upon my return to Egypt, I’ll visit El Matareya once again at a more ideal time of day.